factoryofthesun/IVaps/docs/method.rst

 1. :math:`E[Y_{1i}-Y_{0i}| X_i=x]` and :math:`E[D_i(1)-D_i(0)| X_i=x]` are identified for every :math:`x\in \int{{\cal X}}` such that :math:`p^{A}(x)\in (0,1)`.
 2. Let :math:`A` be any open subset of :math:`{\cal X}` such that :math:`p^{A}(x)` exists for all :math:`x\in A`.
 Then either :math:`E[Y_{1i}-Y_{0i}| X_i \in A]` or :math:`E[D_i(1)-D_i(0)| X_i \in A]`, or both are identified only if :math:`p^{A}(x)\in (0,1)` for almost every :math:`x\in A` (with respect to the Lebesgue measure).

-This proposition suggests that by conditioning on APS, A-based treatment recommendations are quasi-randoAy assigned.
+This proposition suggests that by conditioning on APS, A-based treatment recommendations are quasi-randomly assigned.
 We can thus make use of A treatment recommendations as an instrument for treatment assignment, conditional on APS.
 There are several methods for applying instrumental variables in estimating causal treatment effects.
 In this package we follow :cite:`Narita2021` in applying two stage least squares (2SLS), though it is certainly possible other methods are added in the future.

 The details of the estimation procedure are as follows.